Dr. Julia Evans, PhD

-Dr. Rutherford is a registered psychological assistant (PSB-94025846) working under the supervision of Dr. Jason Dorin, PsyD (PSY-27470).
+Dr. Rutherford is a registered psychological associate (PSB-94025846) working under the supervision of Dr. Jason Dorin, PsyD (PSY-27470).
 She earned a Bachelor of Arts degree in Psychology and Master of Science degree in Counseling at Creighton University, Omaha, NE and her Doctorate of Psychology (PhD) degree in Clinical Psychology at Pacifica Graduate Institute, Carpinteria, CA.

 Dr. Rutherford completed her pre-doctoral internship in community mental health at Alafia Mental Health Institute in Los Angeles.
 She then completed her post-doctoral hours at Reasons Eating Disorder Center at BHC Alhambra Hospital, Rosemead, CA where she was part of the multidisciplinary medical team, and provided inpatient treatment, and conducted comprehensive psychological assessment and treatment plan.

 Dr. Rutherford specializes in working with children, adolescents, adults, and their families.
 She has experience in outpatient, inpatient, residential, inpatient hospital settings, and private practice.
 Her approach to treatment is primarily cognitive behavioral integrating evidenced-based cognitive behavioral interventions, solution-focused, family-systems, and mindfulness-based approaches.
 Dr. Rutherford specializes in treating individuals with major depressive disorder, PTSD, anxiety disorder, ADHD, neurodevelopmental disorders, bipolar and related disorders, patients coping with medical conditions, behavior management training for parents, trauma, and comprehensive psychological evaluations.